excelwithcorey/Lego-Challenge/README.md

 [Corey's Entry](https://mavenanalytics.io/project/12340)

 ## About this project
-Primary objective of this project is to develop a dashboard showcasing the evolution of LEGO over the past five decades.
+The primary objective of this project is to develop a dashboard showcasing the evolution of LEGO over the past five decades.
 Tailored with user-friendliness and LEGO enthusiasts in mind, the aim is to craft an engaging dashboard that facilitates seamless navigation, empowering users to gain comprehensive insights effortlessly.
-There are 2 dashboards that will demonstrate Lego's success throughout the years.
+2 dashboards will demonstrate Lego's success throughout the years.
 The dashboards will be interactive and dynamic for users to fully access the history of Lego sets.
 - The first dashboard provides a detailed analysis of Legos over 5 decades, revealing significant insightful findings for business.
-- In the second dashboard, we dive into comprehensive price trends spanning across the years, uncovering valuable insights into the evolution of pricing dynamics over time.
+- In the second dashboard, we dive into comprehensive price trends spanning over the years, uncovering valuable insights into the evolution of pricing dynamics over time.

 ## Objective:
 - The objective of the project is stated from Maven Analytics.